bengrunfeld/study-notes/marionette.md

 #### Behavior

-Behaviors allow you to set events and functions that are specifically intended to be used for user interaction with the app in a decoupled way - so they can be used across any module.
+A Behavior allows you to set events and functions that are specifically intended to be used for user interaction with the app in a decoupled way - so they can be used across any module.

 ##### Event Proxy